-The map shown above and line graph shown below illustrate that large percentages of cell sites were out of service throughout September and October of 2017 in Puerto Rico and the USVI.
+The map shown above Figure 61 and line graph shown below in Figure 62 illustrate that large percentages of cell sites were out of service throughout September and October of 2017 in Puerto Rico and the USVI.
 Six (6) months after Hurricane María made landfall, four point three percent (4.3%) and twelve percent (12%) of the cell sites in Puerto Rico and the USVI, respectively, were still out of service.